cjamanambu/cjamanambu/README.md

 </a>

 ![](https://visitor-badge.glitch.me/badge?page_id=cjamanambu.cjamanambu)
+---

+Hi, I'm CJ Amanambu, a driven and effective self-learner with a huge passion for technology and problem-solving.
+I have learnt to think of solutions first as an ideology not as software.
+Consequently, my interests currently lie in delivering highly accessible software with shared pain and responsibility using DevOps principles.

 <!--
 **cjamanambu/cjamanambu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.